mr-podinit/kubernetes-1.35/README.md

 # Start your cluster

-In order to start you cluster in Kind you can use the start.sh script in /kind directory
+In order to start you cluster in Kind you can use the start.sh script in /kind directory using a VM with 4vCPU and 8GB of RAM (needed to support the configured reservations)

 ```bash
 cd kind